Introduction to Types of Data Warehouse

 A data warehouse is thus a very important component in the data industry.
 As database helps in storing and processing data, a data warehouse helps in analyzing it.
 Data warehouse thus helps in getting business trends and patterns which can later be presented in the form of reports which provide insight for how to go ahead in the process of business growth.
 Data warehouse thus plays a vital role in creating a touch base in the data industry.

 This has been a guide to Types of Data Warehouse.
-Here we discussed the concepts, with different types of DataWarehouse.
+Here we discussed the basic concepts, with different types of DataWarehouse.
 You can also go through our other suggested articles to learn more –